samuelbalogh/uTIL/README.md

 Open Python script in interactive mode (runs script and stays in the interpreter, preserving namespace)
 `python -i [filename]`

+Create a virtual environment and activate it
+`python -m venv path/to/venv`
+`source path/to/venv/activate`

 ## Git (CLI)

 #### Workflow